cu-rpg-soc/cu-rpg-soc.github.io/content/about-us/what-we-do.md

 +++
 title = "What We Do"
-date = 2023-03-03
+date = 2023-10-03
 template = "orphan-page.html"
 [extra]
-author="Maxwell Pettett"
+author="Gwendolen Sellers"
 +++
 ## What We Play

-CURTS primarily acts as a hub for tabeletop roleplaying, strategy and trading card game enthusiasts.
+CURTS primarily acts as a hub for tabletop roleplaying, wargaming, strategy and trading card game enthusiasts.
 For those unfamiliar, these terms can conjure up a whole range of associations and mental images.
 For the benefit of the interested but unsure, these terms are clarified below.

 ### Roleplaying Games (RPGs)